-- III.45 A registered intermediary, if in the process of inviting, inducing or advising a client to consider transferring to another registered scheme or investing in another constituent fund, claims that the promoted registered scheme/constituent fund is to be preferred over the scheme/fund participated in/invested by the client, should explain: - (a) the differences (in relation to the key features set out in III.38(a) and (b)) between the promoted scheme/fund and the scheme/fund participated in/invested by the client; and - (b) the benefits, or potential benefits, of conducting the transfer.
+- III.44 Before inviting, inducing or advising a client on transfers of registered schemes/constituent funds, a registered intermediary should enquire if the client has any existing investment in a guaranteed fund. - III.45 A registered intermediary, in inviting, inducing or advising a client on transfers under employee choice arrangement, should provide a copy of the "Guide to Transfer of MPF Accrued Benefits under Employee Choice Arrangement" (the Guide) to the client.
+The content of the Guide should be duly explained to the client. - Note: The "Guide to Transfer of MPF Accrued Benefits under Employee Choice Arrangement" is available on the MPFA website. - III.46 A registered intermediary, if in the process of inviting, inducing or advising a client to consider transferring to another registered scheme or investing in another constituent fund, claims that the promoted registered scheme/constituent fund is to be preferred over the scheme/fund participated in/invested in by the client, should explain: - (a) the differences (in relation to the key features set out in III.39(a) and (b)) between the promoted scheme/fund and the scheme/fund participated in/invested in by the client; and - (b) the benefits, or potential benefits, of conducting the transfer.

-The registered intermediary should make reference to the relevant product brochures, fund fact sheets, approved trustees' websites, and the MPFA website, etc. to obtain information about the registered schemes participated in or constituent funds invested by the client.
+The registered intermediary should make reference to the relevant key scheme information documents, MPF scheme brochures, fund fact sheets, approved trustees' websites, and the MPFA website, etc. to obtain information about the registered schemes participated in or constituent funds invested in by the client.

-III.46 A registered intermediary should explain the timeframe involved in the transfer process and that as the accrued benefits are generally first cashed out by the original approved trustee and then transferred to the new approved trustee for re-investment, there will be a time lag during which the accrued benefits will not be invested.
+III.47 A registered intermediary should explain the timeframe involved in the transfer process and that as the accrued benefits are generally first cashed out by the original approved trustee and then transferred to the new approved trustee for re-investment, there will be a time lag during which the accrued benefits will not be invested.